ricardobossan/portfolio2/README_TODOS.md

 ##### Unintended Behavior

-* If swipe is long, it may hit Top or Bottom view without activating the action for selecting the respective view in the BottomNavigation bar.
+- If swipe is long, it may hit Top or Bottom view without activating the action for selecting the respective view in the BottomNavigation bar.
 May be solved by adding a check at `scrollY === 0` and `scrolly >= window.scrollHeight - window.screen.availHeight -1`.
 Add a setTimeout for 1000ms, so it won't call too many times.
-* onScroll not activating on desktop, neither by interacting with the scroll bar, nor with the keyboard inputs (`down`, `pgDown`, `home`, etc.)
+- onScroll not activating on desktop, neither by interacting with the scroll bar, nor with the keyboard inputs (`down`, `pgDown`, `home`, etc.)

 ## Tablet (width>=1024px && width <1366px) breakpoint

-* social icons are too far apart.
+- social should be closer to each other.
+- ~~Slideshows should wrap~~.

 ## Desktop breakpoint

-* Decide design.
-Between:
+- ~~Decide design.
+Between:~~
-  * Using css breakpoints and material ui theme breakpoints
+  - ~~Using css breakpoints and material ui theme breakpoints~~
-  * Creating a **redux store for switching between Desktop and Mobile** (or also between tablet and phone) view, when `App` Component `onResize` is triggered, to displaying, hiding or modifying accordingly things that show on the screen.
+  - ~~Creating a **redux store for switching between Desktop and Mobile** (or also between tablet and phone) view, when `App` Component `onResize` is triggered, to displaying, hiding or modifying accordingly things that show on the screen.~~
+  - ~~:point_right: Both approaches (CSS Breakpoints in material UI && redux state for phone, tablet and desktop, for eventual features):point_left:~~
+- ~~Hide bottom navigation~~
-* Hide bottom navigation and switch it's functionality to a left aside or top the center of the Top App Bar, without icons.
+  - Switch it's functionality to a left aside or top the center of the Top App Bar, without icons.

 ### Prototype